Improved kissing numbers in seventeen through twenty-one dimensions: Dimension 17

 \item The $4^2 \cdot 2^5 \cdot 2 = 1024$ vectors $(v,\pm \sqrt{2})$, where $v \in \R^{4 \times 4}$ has entries $\pm 1$ and $0$, with support given by the cross vectors in $C_6$ and an odd number of minus signs.

-\item The $2$ vectors $(0,\pm \sqrt{8})$, with $0$ being the zero vector in $\R^{4 \times 4}$. \end{enumerate} This configuration matches the size of Leech's construction in $17$ dimensions, and it is a valid kissing configuration because $C_6$ has minimal distance~$6$.
+\item The $2$ vectors $(0,\pm \sqrt{8})$, with $0$ being the zero vector in $\R^{4 \times 4}$. \end{enumerate} This configuration matches the size of Leech's construction in $17$ dimensions, and a short case analysis as in the previous paragraphs shows that it is a valid kissing configuration, because $C_6$ has minimal distance~$6$.

 For comparison, Leech's construction can be obtained by using even numbers of signs in the first sixteen coordinates, rather than odd.
 The even configuration is maximal, in the sense that there is no room to enlarge it.
-To check that the deep holes are not large enough to add any points, one can compute the facets of the convex hull using \cite{D} (see also \cite{DD16,D22}).
+To check that the deep holes are not large enough to add any points, one can compute the facets of the convex hull of the $4320$ points using \cite{D} (see also \cite{DD16,D22}).
 Each facet corresponds to a hole, and checking all the facets shows that no holes are deep enough for additional points.

 By contrast, the odd configuration can be enlarged, using points of the form